openpublishoperation/devops-learn-pr/docs/devops-at-microsoft/progressive-experimentation-feature-flags.md

 flag or not for a given change.
 Not every change requires one, so if I choose to change some element on a web page or whatever, it’s a judgment call.
-But in the case of something like the revert feature I used as an example here, it was it was great to be able to have that behind a feature flag because that meant we could put the feature out in production with controlled exposure.
+But in the case of something like the revert feature I used as an example here, it was great to be able to have that behind a feature flag because that meant we could put the feature out in production with controlled exposure.
 Teams own their feature area.
 [Aaron Bjork talks about autonomy](https://youtu.be/-LvCJpnNljU), and